 - How can I send my IELTS results to institutions?

 The sending of the Test Result Form is made by DHL and the shipping fee and the printing fee of the forms are requested from the student.
 Your DHL shipments will be sent to the institutions you request within 2 business days.
-A printing and shipping fee is charged for each shipment request.
+Printing and shipping fee is charged for each shipment request.
 Your result document will be sent directly to the organizations you specified on your request form.
 If the addresses to be sent are reported missing in the form, IDP is not responsible for this deficiency.

-ATTENTION: Choosing Recognising Organization during online registration to sent your results does not mean that electronic submission will be completed.
+ATTENTION: Choosing Recognising Organization during registration to sent your results does not mean that electronic submission will be completed.
 In order to fulfill your request, you must fill the form and send it to your test centre.
 IDP is not responsible for the failure of electronic submissions without form.

 - What should I do if I need extra Test Report Form or I lost/damaged my report?

-When your IELTS results are announce you can receive only one (1) Test Result Form.
-If your test results are lost or damaged or you need an another Test Result Form, you need to fill out Additional TRF Request Form and sent it to [email protected] or [email protected] .
+When your IELTS results are announce you can receive only one (1) Test Report Form (TRF).
+If your TRF is lost or damaged or you need an another Test Result Form, you need to fill out Additional TRF Request Form and sent it to [email protected] or [email protected] .
 You can also contact or visit your IDP Office to give out your form.
 Each Test Result Form (TRF) fee is cost 20 Turkish Liras.
 You can pay it either cash or by bank transfer.
 If you want it to be sent to your address, do not forget to pay the extra shipping fee specified in the form.

 Bank Account Details